Carbon reductions

 NIA Joins Better Climate Challenge as an Ally and Promotes Partnerships: Learn what it means to be part of the DOE's Better Climate Challenge.

-From Insulation Outlook: DOE Better Climate Challenge Partners: 3 NIA member companies have taken the pledge.
-(December 2022)
+DOE Better Climate Challenge Partners: 3 NIA member companies have taken the pledge.
+(December 2022, Published in Insulation Outlook magazine)

-From Insulation Outlook: How Your Organization Can Partner with the U.S. Department of Energy to Reduce Greenhouse Gas Emissions: Programs and resources to help you wherever you are on your decarbonization journey.
-(July 2022)
+How Your Organization Can Partner with the U.S. Department of Energy to Reduce Greenhouse Gas Emissions: Programs and resources to help you wherever you are on your decarbonization journey.
+(July 2022, Published in Insulation Outlook magazine)